 - Periodically the Map workers flush their (key, value) pairs to the local hard disks, partitioning by their key to R partitions (default: use hashing), one per reduce worker - 5.
-When all the input splits have been processed, a Shuffle phase starts where M × R file transfers are used to send all of the mapper outputs to the reducer handling each key partition.
-After reducer receives the input files, reducer sorts the pairs by the key - User defined Reduce functions iterate over the (key, (..., list of values, ...)) lists, generating output (key, value) pairs files, one per reducer
+When all the input splits have been processed, a Shuffle phase starts where $M \times R$ file transfers are used to send all of the mapper outputs to the reducer handling each key partition.
+After reducer receives the input files, reducer sorts (and groups) the (key, value) pairs by the key - User defined Reduce functions iterate over the (key, (..., list of values, ...)) lists, generating output (key, value) pairs files, one per reducer